vonnenaut/realmofreckoning/README.md

 # --Implement battle system
 # --Consider whether to modify this with Python libraries, for fun.
 # --Consider creating a visual version of this game once it has more written content
+# --Consider how to create randomly-generated areas with randomly-generated loot (<--  might be a good first step to implement.
+See 'Design Patterns:  Elements of Reusable OO Software', p.
+105)
 #
 #====================================================================
 # Notes: